Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 Mississippi State Stats and Trends

-- Mississippi State has played nine games, with five wins against the spread.
+- Mississippi State has five wins against the spread in nine games this season.

-- The Bulldogs have covered the spread once this season when underdogs by 5.5 points or more (in two chances).
+- The Bulldogs have been underdogs by 5.5 points or more two times this season and covered the spread once.

-- Mississippi State's games this year have gone over the point total four times in nine opportunities (44.4%).
+- Mississippi State's games this season have gone over the total in four out of nine opportunities (44.4%).

-- Mississippi State is 5-3 against the spread and 5-3 overall in games when it puts up more than 19.8 points.
+- When Mississippi State records more than 19.8 points, it is 5-3 against the spread and 5-3 overall.

-- When Mississippi State piles up more than 363 yards, the team is 4-3 against the spread and 4-3 overall.
+- Mississippi State is 4-3 against the spread and 4-3 overall when the team churns out more than 363.0 yards.

-- This season the Bulldogs have turned the ball over 13 times, five more than the Tigers' takeaways (8).
+- This year the Bulldogs have turned the ball over 13 times, five more than the Tigers' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.